saltyrtc/saltyrtc-meta/Task-WebRTC.md

 Clients SHOULD bundle available candidates.

-A client who sends an ICE candidate SHALL set the *candidate* field to a list/an array of dictionaries/objects where each dictionary/object SHALL contain the following fields:
+A client who sends an ICE candidate SHALL set the *candidate* field to an `Array` of `Map`s where each `Map` SHALL contain the following
+fields:

 * The *candidate* field SHALL contain an SDP `candidate-attribute` as defined in the WebRTC specification in string representation.
-* The *sdpMid* field SHALL contain the *media stream identification* as defined in the WebRTC specification in string representation or `null`.
+* The *sdpMid* field SHALL contain the *media stream identification* as defined in the WebRTC specification in string representation or `Nil`.
 * The *sdpMLineIndex* field SHALL contain the index of the media description the candidate is associated with as described in the WebRTC specification.
-It's value SHALL be either an unsigned integer (16 bits) or `null`.
+It's value SHALL be either an unsigned integer (16 bits) or `Nil`.

-The receiving client SHALL validate that the *candidate* field is a list/an array containing one or more dictionaries/objects.
-These dictionaries/objects SHALL contain the above mentioned fields value types.
-It shall continue by adding the value of each item in the list as a remote candidate to its WebRTC `RTCPeerConnection` instance.
+The receiving client SHALL validate that the *candidate* field is an `Array` containing one or more `Map`s.
+These `Map`s SHALL contain the above mentioned fields value types.
+It shall continue by adding the value of each item in the `Array` as a remote candidate to its WebRTC `RTCPeerConnection` instance.

 The message SHALL be NaCl public-key encrypted by the client's session key pair and the other client's session key pair.